 “So, how long do you plan to do this?”

 The lesson I’ve learned over the past few years is that every time I’ve stepped outside my comfort zone I’ve been rewarded with a larger comfort zone.
 It’s kind of a catch-22.
 Each time I expand my comfort zone, I need to do something bigger and wilder to feel alive again.
 Camping in my Honda on the weekends became so normal that the next logical step was to live in it full time.
 Living in a van and having a job in Santa Barbara became so normal that the next step was to live in a van and travel the country while self employed.
 Traveling fulltime in a van became so normal that the next logical step was to park the van and take only what fit in a backpack and fly to a foreign country.
-Now all of that is so normal that I’m bicycle touring in South America to experience new challenges.

 So, how long will I continue to live AntiComfortable?